Nature Matters - Local to Global

 As always, we have an exciting list of contributors this year.

-On Friday 19th, at the university’s Sion Hill Campus near the middle of the city, we will be holding a number of events.
+On Friday 19th we will be holding a number of events.
 The pre-conference events are:

-- At the same time, back at the campus there are three nature writing workshops with Tim Birkhead (popular science writing and nature writing), Richard Kerridge (long-form nature writing), and, jointly, Nicola Chester and Amy-Jane Beer (short-form nature writing).
+- At the same time, at our main venue, there are three nature writing workshops with Tim Birkhead (popular science writing and nature writing), Richard Kerridge (long-form nature writing), and, jointly, Nicola Chester and Amy-Jane Beer (short-form nature writing).

-Over the following two days we switch location to the Newton Park Campus, the Michael Tippett Centre, on the outskirts of Bath.
+Over the following two days our programme is wonderfully varied.
 Well-known youth conservationists Bella Lack, Holly Gillibrand and Kabir Kaul discuss how young people have found a voice for themselves in the worlds of conservation and activism.
 Marine biologist Nina O’Hanlon, poet Jean Sprackland and Telegraph food writer Xanthe Clay discuss plastics in our environments.

 Julian Hector, head of the BBC’s Natural History unit explores the role and future of wildlife documentaries.
 Ways in which a shared love of wildlife gives people connections across the world are discussed by Tim Guilford, Prerna Singh Bindra and Simon Allen.
 Nicola Chester reads from her new book, On Gallows Down.
 Rachel Taylor, Sarah Gillespie and Harriet Mead show how different genres of art can show us brilliant new aspects of wild nature and help raise environmental awareness.